 This article is a comprehensive guide that attempts to answer all the queries on Surya Namaskar.

 Importance of Surya Namaskar

-Sun Salutation is a universal kind of exercise suitable for all ages, for children, women, and men.
-Furthermore one can get mastery over the practice without spending much time and effort.
+Sun Salutation is a universal kind of exercise suitable for all ages, children, women, and men.
+Furthermore one can get mastery the practice without spending much time and effort.
 It is a complete set of yoga poses that won’t require any counterposes.
 The sequence itself covers the required counterposes.
-It requires no instrument, companion, suitable weather conditions as it is in the case of other exercises like walking, swimming, etc. Yet it provides comparatively more benefits with less effort and time.
+It requires no instrument, companion, or suitable weather conditions as it is in the case of other exercises like walking, swimming, etc. Yet it provides comparatively more benefits with less effort and time.

 What is Surya Namaskar in Yoga?

 सूर्यन (Surya) means Sun.
 It also means Sun God in Hinduism. नमस्कार (Namaskar) means Salute.
 Hence Surya Namaskara means Sun Salutation.
 It is a prayer offered to Sun God with a specific yoga sequence.
 In the traditional prayer, it is offered to Sun God with Mantras.
 However, it is different from Aditya Hridyam, a Sun Salutation described in the great epic Mahabharata.